After-tax contributions

 Claiming the government co-contribution

-If your yearly before-tax income is less than $58,445, you could be eligible for a government co-contribution if you make after-tax contributions to your super1.
+If your yearly before-tax income is less than $60,400, you could be eligible for a government co-contribution if you make after-tax contributions to your super4.

-Under the scheme, the government matches 50 cents for every dollar you contribute to your super from your after-tax pay, up to a maximum of $500 pa.
-This co-contribution gets paid directly into your super account after you’ve lodged your tax return for that year, as long as your super fund has your tax file number.
+Under the scheme, the government matches up to 50 cents for every dollar you contribute to your super from your after-tax pay, up to $1,000 pa.
+The maximum benefit is $500 co-contribution, which (if eligible) gets paid directly into your super account after you’ve lodged your tax return for that year, as long as your super fund has your tax file number.

 Government co-contribution rates